Share a scene layer

 2. Check the layers you want to share.
 You can share the following scene types:

-3. Click the Properties tab at the top of the share pane.
-Check or uncheck the option for the scene layer to be shared as a Global Scene.
+3. Click the Properties tab at the top of the share pane, and check or uncheck the Global Scene option.

-Scene layers can be shared in the project coordinate system by unchecking the Global Scene option.
+To share scene layers in the project coordinate system, uncheck the Global Scene option.
 When sharing as a local scene, Esri basemap layers will not work, as they are intended to be used with the WGS 1984 Web Mercator coordinate system and do not project on the fly.

-5. If adding to a web catalog, check the Add portal item to web catalog check box.
+5. If your adding the scene to a web catalog, check the Add portal item to web catalog check box.

 A web catalog must exist for the project before layers can be added to it.
-A new web catalog can be created by clicking the Create new web catalog button Browse.
-For more information on working with catalog datasets, see Use catalog datasets.
+To create a web catalog, click the Create new web catalog button Browse.
+For more information about working with catalog datasets, see Use catalog datasets.

-6. Optionally, choose a Folder to share your features, provide a Description, and update the Tags.
+6. Optionally, choose a folder to share the features, provide a description, and update the tags.

-7. Check the appropriate groups for sharing your scene layers.
+7. Check the appropriate check boxes for sharing the scene layers.

 8. Click Share.